With everything else you have to think about, choosing your wedding flowers should be the fun part! Here are a few tips to keep in mind.

+Some will prefer designs that lean toward more romantic and less designed, with a larger focus on individual flowers as opposed to mixing and matching.
+Others are all about the mix.
 Finding the perfect inspiration for wedding flowers can and should be fun, but choosing and coordinating your stems can be a bit overwhelming.
 There are some easy-to-follow guidelines that are sure to keep you smiling through the process.
-As your plans evolve, ask yourself these questions:

-• Will there be a chuppah, arbor, or canopy that needs to be constructed as well
+- Will there be a chuppah, arbor, or canopy that needs to be constructed as well

 - Are you suiting out the entire bridal party with bouquets, corsages, or

-While thumbing through bridal magazines, though, don’t be tempted to make selections solely based on how flowers look on the page.
-Remember, flower colors are rarely exact and often look different in person than they did in a magazine.
+While thumbing through bridal magazines, remember this: flower colors are rarely exact and often look different in person than they did in a magazine.
+Therefore, don’t be tempted to make selections solely based on how flowers look on the page.
 Let a professional florist help you understand the undertones of different varieties; for example, red ranunculus has orange undertones that stand out when paired with cool colors.

 You want your wedding flowers to be beautiful – and so will your florist.
 Here are a few tips for making that happen.

 The very first thing to discuss with your florist is going to be the budget.
 A good florist won’t try to upsell beyond what you can afford – they truly want to work with you to create your vision within the limits of your pocketbook.
-If you are on a tight budget, focus on your bouquet and make your attendants’ arrangements smaller and simpler – and therefore less expensive.
-Mismatched bridesmaid bouquets are an emerging trend, allowing for a little individuality with their bouquets.
-A fun idea is to have each bridesmaid carry a single flower that represents what is in the larger bridal bouquet.
+If you are on a tight budget, focus on your bouquet, and make your attendants’ arrangements smaller and simpler – and therefore less expensive.

 Pick one thing you love – a certain color, a special photo, a swatch of antique lace, or a cherished brooch that belonged to your great-grandmother – to give you and your florist a starting point.